hyperledger/iroha/docs/source/references/api_spec.md

 - 200 OK - reports status:
   + Number of connected peers, except for the reporting peer itself
   + Number of committed blocks (block height)
+  + Total number of accepted transactions
-  + Total number of transactions
+  + Total number of rejected transactions
-  + `uptime` since creation of the genesis block in milliseconds.
+  + Uptime with nanosecond precision since creation of the genesis block
-  + Number of view_changes in the current round
+  + Number of view changes in the current round

 ```json
 {